 Apocalypse How: In the backstory Earth suffered Planetary/Societal Collapse due to an asteroid impact.

-One one hand, Authority soldiers will operate in teams, taking cover and moving from cover to cover, soldiers without an energy shield generally moving behind those with shields, often trying to flank the player if possible, and if the player retreats, will seldom chase blindly, but instead remain in cover and throw grenades at the player's last position.
+Artificial Brilliance: Authority soldiers will operate in teams, taking cover and moving from cover to cover, soldiers without an energy shield generally moving behind those with shields, often trying to flank the player if possible, and if the player retreats, will seldom chase blindly, but instead remain in cover and throw grenades at the player's last position.
 If the player flanks the enemy squad, one of the soldiers will sometimes warn the others with "target is flanking".
 The last member of the squad will often try to retreat instead of continuing a hopeless fight.